22/23.05.1944 77 Squadron Halifax V LL138 KN:N WO. Geoffrey T. Haworth

 Air Gnr: Flt.Sgt.
 Robert James Peggs 415913 RAAF Age 20.
 Killed

 Air Gnr: Sgt.
 John D. Taylor 1549741 RAFVR Age?
 PoW No: 61, Stalag Luft 7, Bankau (Bakow, Poland), near Kreuzburg (Klucsbork, Poland)

 REASON FOR LOSS:

 (2) He reported that his navigator, Sgt.
-Charles Hale remained n the vicinity of the crashed aircraft and was caught.
-He also reported that he was killed during transportation after an attack by RAF aircraft.
-Other reports state that he died of injuries on the 22nd June 1944.
+Charles Hale remained in the vicinity of the crashed aircraft and was captured.

 A busy night for Bomber Command with operations on Le Mans railway yards, Brunswick and Dortmund as well as various ‘Gardening’ operations, with many allied losses.